 “Come, it’s time to leave,” Madame said.

-The cathedral of St. Ouen was decorated with white lilies for the wedding of the Chevalier d’Aubrey’s second daughter and her penniless Prince Charming.
+The cathedral of St. Ouen was decorated with white lilies for the wedding of the Baron d’Aubrey’s second daughter and her penniless Prince Charming.
 Rich golden sunlight shone through the large cathedral windows and the organ began to play the Mendelssohn wedding march as the young bride came down the aisle on the arm of her father.

 James stood at the altar and was nervous and uncertain, not because he had cold feet about marrying Madeleine but because he was surrounded by a sea of people who were judging him.